Li Liu (Cheng-Han): Service under Li Xiáng and Li Te

 However, Li Te's attempts at making peace with Luo Shang was met with issues as the court in Luoyang demanded that refugees who fled from the north return to their respective provinces.
 The refugees did not want to leave the south, as they heard that the north was still in chaos, so Li Te begged Luo Shang for months to extend their stay.
 Luo Shang was lenient at first but was soon determined to send them back, so Li Te prepared himself for war.
 Li Liu helped his brother gather more men and trained the refugees to bolster his forces.

 As predicted, fighting broke out between the two side in 301.
 Li Te scored the first victory despite Luo Shang attacking first.
 Li Te then made Li Liu Grand General Who Guards The East and had him follow him through most of his campaigns.
-The following year, Li Liu joined in the assault on Piqiao (毗橋, in present-day Xindu County, Sichuan), helping his other brother Li Xiāng (note the different pinyin) rout Luo Shang's best troops.
+The following year, Li Liu joined in the assault on Piqiao (毗橋, south of present-day Xindu District, Sichuan), helping his other brother Li Xiāng (courtesy name Xuanlong) rout Luo Shang's best troops.

 In early 303, Li Te reached Chengdu, which prompted Luo Shang to sue for peace.
 However, Li Liu was wary of this, and together with Shangguan Dun (上官惇), warned Li Te in a letter by saying, "Accepting a surrender is like receiving an enemy."
 At the start of the war, many in the Shu region moved into fortifications to defend themselves.
 Although Li Te treated them kindly, Li Liu pointed out to his brother that people living in these fortifications may not be loyal as they seem, and urged him to force them into sending hostages.
 However, Li Te ignored his concerns, and as a result, he was killed by Luo Shang in an ambush just a month later.